 Conclusions on Millennial Philanthropy and Fundraising Trends

 This is a defining moment for Millennial philanthropy.
-Millennials are now being seen as an impact generation, which is fantastic news for nonprofits looking to promote positive change.
+Millennials are now seen as an impact generation, which is fantastic news for nonprofits looking to promote positive change.
 Make sure to connect to your Millennial supporters on a deeply personal level to spark their interest in investing in your fundraiser.
-Once you have them in your grasp, be sure to build relationships with them, their friends, and family, and you will secure life-long contributors to your cause.
+Once you have them in your grasp, build relationships with them, their friends, and family, and you will secure life-long contributors to your cause.